scottdillon1/Virtual_SCP_Academy/CAP/Part 1 - Setting up BAS.md

 **Did you include your username in the name of your project....you should**

-After you specifiy a name, Select the check box for "Hana".
+Select the check box for "Hana".
 ![Select Options](../Images/templateoptions.jpg)

 Behind the scenes, your project will be generated.
 Once complete, the screen will return and you will see a pop-up message box in the bottom right to open a workspace with your project, you need to Open the workspace with this pop-up to start work on your project.